 Darcy can be reached via email at firstname.lastname@example.org

 Austin is the former publisher of The Jacksonville Observer.
-He spent several years active in state and local Republican politics in Florida and was the co-founder of the websites Independent Political Report, Third Party Watch and Conservative Pulse, the latter of which allowed him to attend and blog from the 2008 Republican National Convention in Minneapolis.
+He spent several years active in state and local Republican politics in Florida and was the founder of Third Party Watch, and a co-founder of Independent Political Report.

 Cassidy has been a guest on local and national radio programs, including a nationally aired panel discussion on public radio from the 2008 Republican convention.
 He has been quoted as a political expert in articles for The Hill, the Press of Atlantic City, the Portland Oregonian, and many others.